 Listen To The Album | Spotify, YT Music, Apple Music |

-2Pac’s passionate delivery combines street poetry and political awareness with clever wordplay that oscillates between reflections and assertive statements.
-Culturally, “All Eyez on Me” signifies Death Row Records’ peak influence during West Coast hip-hop’s golden age.
-Released while 2Pac was on bail, just months before his death, the album reflects an artist in his commercial prime and peak creativity.
+2Pac’s passionate delivery seamlessly blends street poetry and political awareness with clever wordplay, oscillating between reflective and assertive statements.
+Culturally, “All Eyez on Me” signifies the peak influence of Death Row Records during West Coast hip-hop’s golden age.
+Released while 2Pac was on bail, just months before his death, the album reflects an artist at the height of his commercial prime and creative peak.

 12. The Blueprint by Jay-Z